jonathanclare/jonathanclare.github.io/cv/astrosat/notes.md

 * Aquired by ESRI.

 ### Online Dashboard Builder - move to the cloud
+* Started hearing about Node and package management
 * Tie in with ESRI software - Data Storage using ArcGis Online
 * Online version of IA Desktop.
 Enable clients to configure, style and save their dashboards online.
 * Data stored as feature services in ArcGIS Online.